onepremise/Mingle/README.md

 * Miniupnp
 * Bitcoin-qt

-This build includes python27 with the sqlite3 extention:
+This build includes python27 with the sqlite3 extension:

 ```
 $ python